 The goals of this active learning experience for interns include:

 - Building a personal knowledge of and connection with the Greater Springfield community

 - Gaining an increased understanding of civic and urban issues

 - Completing projects that provide a community benefit and meeting goals & expectations established by community agencies

 - Exploring service and career opportunities in non-profit, business and government sectors

 As the lead point of contact with the community, the Hagen Center coordinates and evaluates the process to ensure success and continuous improvement.

-Do you have an idea for a spring internship project?
+Do you have an idea for a summer internship project?
 Let us know by filling out the form below.